elves/elvish/README.md

 * **NOTE**: Default key bindings as listed above are subject to change in the future; but the functionality will not go away.

 * Elvish doesn't support history expansion like `!!`.
-Instead, it has a "bang mode", trigerred by `Alt-,`, that provides the same functionality.
+Instead, it has a "bang mode", triggered by `Alt-,`, that provides the same functionality.
 For example, if you typed a command but forgot to add `sudo`, you can then type `sudo ` and press `Alt-,` twice to fix it:

   ![bang mode](https://raw.githubusercontent.com/elves/images/master/bang.png)

 * Lists look like `[a b c]`, and maps look like `[&key1=value1 &key2=value2]`.
-Unlike other shells, lists never expands to multiple words, unless you explicitly splice it by prefixing the variable name with `$@`:
+Unlike other shells, a list never expands to multiple words, unless you explicitly splice it by prefixing the variable name with `$@`:
   ```sh
   ~> li=[1 2 3]
   ~> for x in $li; do echo $x; done